 Resources to Minister Effectively During the Global Pandemic

-As state and local shelter-in-place guidelines give way to re-opening our society, churches should continue to plan strategically in ways that keep our houses of worship safe, secure, and welcoming.
+As state and local governments adjust guidelines for re-opening our society, churches should continue to plan strategically in ways that keep our houses of worship safe, secure, and welcoming.
+This is especially important in light of the new Delta variant of the virus.
 This webpage features links to helpful resources that get the conversation started – and keep your vital ministries going.

 - A good start: Watch the video “Better Together” below.